HelmholtzAI-Consultants-Munich/Echo2Pheno/quality_classification/README.md

 ## Training
 To train a quality acquisition classification network run train.py.
 The following arguments should/can be given:

 **Required argument**

 * -d: Path to train dataset.
-Note that you should give the root path "data_path" as defined above **Optional arguments**
+Note that you should give the root path "data_path" as defined above.

+**Optional arguments**

 * -t: The data type as explained above should be either 'png' or 'npy'.
 Default is 'png'
 * -a: train.py gives you the option to either train a single network or multiple netorks, i.e. bootstrapping.
 The default option is to run a single network but if you wish to train multiple set this argument to True
 * -r: If you have set -a to True (see above) you can here define how many networks you wish to train.
 Default is 10